 If eating were an Olympic sport, no other country would come close.
 I’ve never seen a nation show so much dedication to consuming anything that walks, crawls, flies, swims, slithers or grows in my whole life until I travelled to China.
 Bizarre foods?
 Yes, please.

-I thought that I was quite the adventurous eater until China seriously tested all of my culinary barriers.
+I thought that I was quite an adventurous eater until China seriously tested all of my culinary barriers.
+Many foods from China will take you by surprise for sure!

-Would you dare to eat any of them?
+Would you dare to eat any of these foods of China?

 1. Sheep Penis